 Sinuses are small cavities in the skull around the nose and eyes.
 They produce mucus that helps protect your nose from pollution, dust, dirt and germs.
 Most people don’t notice their sinuses at all – until they cause discomfort.

 If you’re struggling with a sinus condition, your doctor might find that sinus surgery is right for you.
-Our board-certified otolaryngologists (also called ENTs) are experts at treating sinus conditions.
+Our board-certified otolaryngologists (also called ENTs) are experts at treating sinus conditions and care for patients in Minnesota and western Wisconsin.
 We’ll work with you to diagnose the cause of your condition and determine if sinus surgery is the best treatment option for you.